Slalom-Boston-AppDev/tparty2022-web/src/PrivacyPolicy.md

 When you post comments to the Application, your posts may be viewed by all users.

 ## SECURITY OF YOUR INFORMATION
 We use administrative, technical, and physical security measures to help protect your personal information.
-Your information is stored in Amazon's DynamoDB which follows the shared responsibility model.
-Additionally, DynamoDB handles data with encryption at rest, and is stored in the US.
+Your information is stored in AWS which follows the shared responsibility model.
+Additionally, AWS handles data with encryption at rest, and is stored in the US.
 While we have taken reasonable steps to secure the personal information you provide to us, please be aware that despite our efforts, no security measures are perfect or impenetrable, and no method of data transmission can be guaranteed against any interception or other type of misuse.
 Any information disclosed online is vulnerable to interception and miseuse by unauthorized parties.
 Therefore, we cannot guarantee complete security if you provide personal information.